Does Eating Late Keep You Awake?

-In this Sleep Matters podcast episode, Dr Pixie McKenna chats to award-winning nutritional therapist Christine Bailey and expert in nutritional medicine, Alan Flanagan.
+In this Sleep Matters Audio Series episode, Dr Pixie McKenna chats to award-winning nutritional therapist Christine Bailey and expert in nutritional medicine, Alan Flanagan.
 They discuss how nutrition can help or hinder a good night’s sleep and what you can do to ensure your diet doesn’t ruin your slumber.

 Dr Pixie McKenna [00:00:07] Hello everyone and welcome to the Sleep Matters podcast from Dreams.
 Everything you need to know about how to get a great night’s sleep and why it matters so much.
 I’m Dr Pixie McKenna.
 And in this episode, we’re chatting about how important what we eat is in terms of getting some good sleep, and also we’re dispelling some myths with food and bedtime.
 So we’re really pleased to say today I’m joined by Christine Bailey and Christine is an award-winning nutritional therapist with over 18 years of experience.
 She’s also written a number of cookbooks so welcome Christine.